 - Activities with the children that break the law.
 A parent who violates the Colorado “stay-at-home” order with the children is acting both illegally, and putting the children at risk.
 An analogy from normal times may be a parent who drives drunk with the children.
 My suspicion is that if such conduct continues despite warning the other parent to stop, it would be sufficient grounds to file a motion to restrict parenting time.
 At a minimum, the court would likely order the parent to obey the law, and maybe even restrict that parent’s time.

 The takeaway?
-It never hurts to at least talk to a lawyer to see if there is something you can do, but as modern society has never faced a challenge like this, we can give you educated answers, but not definitive ones.
+It never hurts to at least talk to a lawyer to see if there is something you can do, but as modern society has never faced a challenge like Covid-19, we can give you educated answers, but not definitive ones.

 Award-Winning Child Custody Attorneys in El Paso County

 U.S. News & World Report calls Graham.Law one of the Best Law Firms in America, and our managing partner is a Colorado Super Lawyer.
 Our family law attorneys have years of experience helping clients navigate the Colorado legal system.
 We know Colorado divorce & family law inside and out, from complex multi-million dollar property or child custody cases to basic child support modifications.